-This is the first part of a two-year course designed to satisfy the IB science requirement at the Standard Level.
-Topics covered include measurement, mechanics, thermal physics, waves, and optics.
+This course is designed to meet the objectives of the IB Physics Programme and is the first year of a two-year course.
+Topics covered include measurement, mechanics, thermal physics, waves, electricity and magnetism, and quantum and nuclear physics.
+During the second year, students complete one of the following options: relativity, engineering physics, imaging, or astrophysics.
 Extensive laboratory investigations are part of instruction.
-Group 4 projects commence during this course.
-Students are required to complete a lab portfolio that contains all lab work performed.
+The Group 4 project and the additional 50 hours of lab work for internal assessment are completed during this course.
 Instruction is geared toward the successful completion of IB Diploma requirements and IB Examination preparation.
 The second year of this course is completed in 12th grade.

-IB PHYSICS (SL) IB 45802

-Grade 12 1 Weighted Credit
+IB PHYSICS (HL) IB 45802 Grade 12 1 Weighted Credit

-This course continues the curriculum fro m IB Physics (SL) in
+This course continues the curriculum from IB Physics (HL) in 11th grade.

-11th grade.

-Prerequisite: IB Physics (SL)
+Prerequisite: IB Physics (HL)